Frequently Asked Questions

 How long do I have to complete my PhD thesis?

 The expected time to completion for the PhD program is four years, the period for which funding is guaranteed.
 After the end of the funded period, students have two more years to complete the program requirements.
 During these six years, students pay full tuition, domestic or international, each year.
 Following the six year time limit, students who are not finished must request a one-year extension from the School of Graduate Studies.
 During an extension year the student will pay one half of the domestic tuition.
 A student requesting an extension must have strong evidence that the thesis is nearing completion.
 SGS will grant at most four extensions; this means that the absolute deadline for submission and examination of the PhD thesis is ten years.

 How does the FOE (Final Oral Examination) process work for PhD students?

 Once the DEC determines that a thesis draft is of sufficient scientific merit and quality to be considered for presentation as a doctoral thesis, it will be sent to an external appraiser for review.
-Approximately two months after this, the final oral exam will be scheduled and the candidate will defend their thesis in front of the FOE committee consisting of the DEC, the external appraiser and one additional faculty member from the University of Toronto but external to UTIAS.
+The final oral exam will be scheduled approximately two months after this, and the candidate will defend their thesis in front of the FOE committee consisting of the DEC, the external appraiser and one additional faculty member from the University of Toronto but external to UTIAS.
 At the exam, the thesis can be judged to be acceptable as is, acceptable with minor corrections, acceptable with minor modifications, or the FOE can be adjourned for major modifications to the thesis.
 Full details on the entire FOE process are available from the School of Graduate Studies.

 How many seminars do I need to attend to graduate?